Rosalila/BulletHellMaker/README.md

 ## Getting started

-Download the boilerplate example game and run the binary corresponding to your system.
+Download the [boilerplate example](https://github.com/Rosalila/STGExample) game and run the binary corresponding to your system.

-## Build & Run
+## Build

 ```bash
 # Dependencies